aringadre76/dino-game/README.md

-# Lab 6: Dino Game on Basys3
+# Dino Game on Basys3

 ## Overview
 This project implements a simplified version of the Chrome Dinosaur Game on a Basys3 FPGA board.
 It includes modules for the dinosaur character, obstacles (cacti and birds), title screen, and display drivers.

-## Assignment
-Refer to `assignment.pdf` for detailed specifications and requirements.

 ## Directory Structure
 ```
 /            Project root
-├── assignment.pdf           # Lab assignment specification
 ├── README.md                # This file
 └── starter/                 # Starter code and resources
     ├── dv/                  # Verification testbenches and lint rules